-It is also triggered by the right of an interested person.
-Interested person is a defined term: "The Estates & Trusts Article imposes limits on who has standing to file a petition for judicial probate: only "interested persons" and creditors may file such a petition.
+It can also be triggered by an interested person.
+Interested person is a defined term for the mandatory right to trigger judicial probate:

+The Estates & Trusts Article imposes limits on who has standing to file a petition for judicial probate: only "interested persons" and creditors may file such a petition.
 ET § 5-402.
 An "interested person" is defined by ET § 1-101(i) as:

-- (1) A person named as executor in a will; - (2) A person serving as personal representative after judicial or administrative probate; - (3) A legatee is being, not fully paid, whether his interest is vested or contingent; - (4) An heir even if the decedent dies testate, except that an heir of a testate decedent ceases to be an "interested person" when the register has given notice pursuant to § 2-210 or § 5-403(a).
+(1) A person named as executor in a will;

+(2) A person serving as personal representative after judicial or administrative probate;

+(3) A legate is being, not fully paid, whether his interest is vested or contingent;

+(4) An heir even if the decedent dies testate, except that an heir of a testate decedent ceases to be an "interested person" when the register has given notice pursuant to 2-210 or § 5-403(a).

 And a "legatee" is defined as "a person who under the terms of a will would receive a legacy," ET § 1-101(m), that is, "any property disposed of by will."
 ET § 101(l).
 An heir, on the other hand, is defined as "a person entitled to property of an intestate decedent."
-ET § 1-101(h)."
+ET § 1-101(h).